How To Train Your Dog Not to Bark

 Short-term frustration barking to signal discomfort at being left alone.
 (This reaction is not, which typically also includes more extreme behaviors like pacing, panting, drooling, destruction and elimination and might begin before the parent even leaves the house.
 Read more about separation anxiety in dogs.)

 Because there’s no single reason for barking, there’s no “one size fits all” approach to treating it.
 The following suggestions are a mix of simple management solutions, which can be implemented on the fly, as well as training recommendations, which require ongoing practice to train a dog not to bark.
-To train puppies not to bark, read this article for 5 helpful tips.
+To train puppies not to bark, here are 5 helpful tips.

 Block Your Dog’s View